KordonBleu/vinage/readme.md

 };
 ```

 ## Testing
 You can open `graphical-tester.svg` in your browser and move around elements to check if collisions work as intended.
 When the library reports a collision the colliding elements are red, otherwise they are green.

+## Footnotes
+<a id="footnote1">1</a>: This behavior happens when an object is child of multiple parents (for example a point used as the center of differents rectangles), because the child keeps a reference to each parent.